interkosmos/fortran-sdl2/README.md

 SDL_ttf   | 2.0.15

-The interface bindings have been built successfully with GNU Fortran 10 on FreeBSD 12 and IFORT 19.1 on CentOS 8, but other Fortran 2008 should work as well.
-On Microsoft Windows, install GNU Fortran through [MSYS2](https://www.msys2.org/).
+The interface bindings have been built successfully with GNU Fortran 10 on FreeBSD 12 and IFORT 19.1 on CentOS 8, but other Fortran 2008 compilers should work as well.
+On Microsoft Windows, you can install GNU Fortran through [MSYS2](https://www.msys2.org/).

 ## Building the Interface Bindings